 - Subscription revenues declined 2%, (3% from existing businesses), in the third quarter reflecting negative, but improving net sales.
-In the nine-month period, revenues declined 3%, all from existing businesses.
+In the ninemonth period, revenues declined 3%, all from existing businesses.
 Thomson Reuters Eikon billed desktops grew to approximately 76,000 by September 30, 2013, a 25% increase from June 30, 2013.
 The number of installed Thomson Reuters Eikon desktops increased to approximately 96,000 as of September 30, 2013, which included 20,000 customers who are using the product, but who have not yet cycled on to the billing system.
-These customers are expected to cycle on to the billing system in the October billing cycle. - Recoveries revenues (low-margin revenues that Financial & Risk collects and largely passes-through to a third party provider, such as stock exchange fees) decreased 4% in the three and nine-month periods due to declines in desktops as well as third party providers continuing to move to direct billing of customers. - Transaction revenues increased 5% and 15% for the three and nine-month periods, respectively, driven by the 2012 acquisition of FXall.
+These customers are expected to cycle on to the billing system in the October billing cycle. - Recoveries revenues (low-margin revenues that Financial & Risk collects and largely passes-through to a third party provider, such as stock exchange fees) decreased 4% in the three and nine-month periods due to declines in desktops as well as third party providers continuing to move to direct billing of customers. - Transaction revenues increased 5% and 15% for the three and ninemonth periods, respectively, driven by the 2012 acquisition of FXall.
 Revenues from existing businesses declined 3% in the third quarter of 2013 due to lower fixed income and foreign exchange volumes which were driven by market related dynamics.
-In the nine-month period, revenues from existing businesses grew 1%.
+In the nine-month period, revenues from existing businesses grew 1%. - Outright revenues, which are primarily discrete sales of software and services, represented a small portion of Financial & Risk's revenues and increased 12% and 6% in the three and nine-month periods, respectively.